SiliconLabs/wiseconnect/examples/snippets/ble/ble_ae_central/readme.md

 ## Purpose/Scope

 This application demonstrates how to configure SiWx91x in Advertising Extended cental mode .
+It has 2 scan set and it is able scan both 1Mbps and coded PHY.

 ## Prerequisites/Setup Requirements